oleelnes/Sandbox/Reports/ole.md

 the others would be greatly reduce others' ability to implement what they were working on, and potentially cause irritation.
 In hindsight, it could have been a better approach to put two people on procedural generation, and accomplish it through discussions and pair programming.

+I learned a lot about Unity in general.
+How to make scripts interact with each other, how to fetch game objects from the hierarchy, implementing assets and using features like post processing volume for changing the look of the camera, and navigating and attaching gameobjects to other gameobjects in the hierarchy.

 I am very pleased with how the look of the game turned out.
 Designing the algorithm and logic behind the forests and the rest of the procedural object placement was perhaps the greatest challenge, but also